ruuda/pris/docs/index.md

 Pris is a domain-specific language for designing slides and other graphics.

-Pris allows you to write drawing commands in a lightweight programming language tailored for the task, and compile that to <span class="smcp">PDF</span>.
+Pris allows you to write drawing commands in a lightweight programming language tailored for the task, and compile that to <abbr>PDF</abbr>.
 Graphics can be parametrized easily, and instead of copy-pasting, common elements can be extracted into reusable functions.

 ## Features

- * Compiles to <span class="smcp">PDF</span>.
+ * Compiles to <abbr>PDF</abbr>.
  * Full typographic control.
  * First class graphics that can be inspected and manipulated as values.
  * First class functions.